 The most famous of these ships is Charles Darwin’s HMS Beagle.

 Starting in 1832, Darwin and the Beagle spent three years exploring and conducting hydrographic studies in and around the Strait of Magellan before proceeding to the Galapagos Islands.

 For Chileans the best known ship at the museum is probably the Ancud.

 The Ancud established Chile’s claim to the strait.
 Chile’s navy still patrols the waterway though there is freedom of navigation through and neutrality within the strait.

 The smallest vessel at the museum is the James Caird, a lifeboat on Ernest Shackleton’s antarctic exploration vessel Endurance.
 The James Caird is a small boat with a huge story to tell.

 Just over 100 years ago when the Endurance became trapped in and crushed by pack ice, Shackleton and five others left the crew on Elephant Island and sailed the James Caird on a 22-day, 900-mile voyage to South Georgia Island.
-It is one of the most amazing feats of seamanship and navigation, in the history of exploration.
+It is one of the most amazing feats of seamanship and navigation in the history of exploration.
 Shackleton landed on the uninhabited side of South Georgia and then he and two others crossed the mountainous interior without a map.
 They reached the whaling station on the other side of the island.
-It took several attempts, but after several attempts the men on Elephant Island were rescued and brought to Punta Arenas.
+It took several attempts, but the men on Elephant Island were rescued and brought to Punta Arenas.
 Incredibly, all 27 members of the Endurance expedition survived the three-year ordeal.

 The Nao Victoria Museo is one of the most interesting museums I have visited.
 The displays are incredibly authentic and the stories behind them are compelling.
 If you go, read up on the story behind these vessels.
 There is a lot more than is covered in this post.
 You will be impressed.